-The cache shutdown hooks will run when:
+The shutdown hook runs when:

 - a program exists normally. e.g. System.exit() is called, or the last non-daemon thread exits - the Virtual Machine is terminated. e.g. CTRL-C. This corresponds to kill -SIGTERM pid or kill -15 pid on Unix systems.